The holy grail of airline travel – Premier Access, Boarding Group 1

 For British Airways the entire booking process was carried out via the airline website without any real problems.
 BA know how to charge you extra for the good stuff – from reserving seats to extra baggage, and after a quick look on SeatGuru.com I decided on one of the two places at the back of the plane marked as a ‘good seat’.
 I would then only have one neighbour and get a view out of the window as well.

 For United the process was different as I enlisted the help of Ben (a.k.a.
 Lucky at One Mile at a Time) at Pointspros.com to find the flights I needed using my points.
 They charge $150 for this service but it’s worth it if you have a complicated route, which mine certainly was.
 Normally you can do this part yourself, you need to find space on a flight then call the airline whose frequent flyer scheme you are using.
-More details can be found in our series on such programmes which starts with the introduction here.
-As mentioned, your connecting flights are included in zone-to-zone award travel which can be a big saving assuming you don’t live next door to a major hub airport and plan to go as far as you can for your points.

 The check-in

 On British Airways it’s time to get in line, as usual the desks are chronically under-staffed so you’re looking at a long wait.
-Use the time to guess the weigh of your fellow passengers’ baggage, contemplate their suspicious appearance and become over-familiar with the guy in front’s back.
+Use the time to guess the weight of your fellow passengers’ baggage, contemplate their suspicious appearance and become over-familiar with the guy in front’s back.

 See that tiny queue?
 That’s where I’m headed.
 That other one stretches far across the terminal building